-Bee poisoning is caused by a sting from a bee, wasp, or yellow jacket.
+This article describes the effects of a sting from a bee, wasp, hornet, or yellow jacket.

 This article is for information only.
 DO NOT use it to treat or manage an actual poisoning from a sting.
 If you or someone you are with is stung, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.